 Not only is my style eclectic, as is what I collect and am into.
 I collect red headed pin-ups, Disney’s Zorro, 1964 Presidential Race memorabilia, and vintage anti-war buttons.
 I am obsessed with Disneyland, western wear, Jack the Ripper, Gram Parsons, ancient Egypt, and James Dean.
 I love exploring and visiting unique locations, especially here in California, photography, music (my tastes are also insanely eclectic, everything from Mozart to Elvis to Martin Denny to Kesha) going to burlesque shows, and I love NASCAR.

 July, 2016 with Jessica of Chronically Vintage

 If you are looking for writing samples you can download PDF samples below.
 Both of these essays received an A-.

-All images, unless otherwise noted, are taken by me or my husband, and are copyright of Janey Ellis/Atomic Redhead.
-Text is copyright of Janey Ellis/Atomic Redhead.
+All images and text, unless otherwise noted, are taken by me or Patrick and are copyright of Janey Ellis/Atomic Redhead.
+Text is copyright of Janey Ellis/Atomic Redhead, unless otherwise noted with regards to Guest Posts.
 If you wish to use any of my text or images for sharing on your blog or website, you are welcome to as long as credit is given, which includes a link back to my blog.
-If you wish to use it for other media (sharing, print, film, etc.) please request permission using the Contact page.
+If you wish to use it for other media (print, film, etc.) please request permission using the Contact page.
 Thank you.